 Prepared piano always struck me as one of those ideas that shouldn’t really have stopped dead with John Cage‘s nearly-pensionable pieces.
 I’m no scholar of modern piano, but I’ve not heard many people having a tinker about with the inners of a piano.
 A real shame, as I quite like the idea of some flat-capped old fella lugging the upright into his shed to make gamelan sounds with weather stripping and bolts before rolling up a tab for when he’s trimming the azaleas.

 Moreover, the piano’s capable of some pretty astonishing sounds once you’ve had a fiddle under the bonnet, as Hauschka‘s Salon des Amateurs shows.
 Cage’s intention with the prepared piano pieces was to extend the timbral range, and to bring out the more percussive elements for a dance piece.
+And, while it’s possibly a bit trite to compare Hauschka’s

 Continue reading Hauschka – Salon des Amateurs […]